Free Museums in London: 9 Must-Visit Galleries

 I spent a rainy December weekend in London doing nothing but free museums.
 Started with the British Museum on Friday morning, lost hours in the Egyptian galleries, then walked to the National Gallery for Renaissance paintings before the light faded.
 Saturday was South Kensington – the Natural History Museum in the morning (the dinosaurs never get old), the V&A in the afternoon for the fashion collection.
 By Sunday at the Tate Modern, I realised I could do this for a month and still not see everything.
 London’s free museum policy is extraordinary – these are world-class institutions that would charge significant entry fees anywhere else.
+When you need a break from museums, Shepherd’s Bush and its Westfield shopping centre are just a few Tube stops away on the Central line.

 If you’re looking to experience some of the best museums in the world without spending a fortune, then you’re in luck.
-London is home to dozens of world-renowned museums, and many of them are completely free to visit.
+London is home to dozens of world-class museums, and many of them are completely free to visit.
 From the British Museum to the Tate Modern, there’s something for everyone.
 Here are 9 of the best free museums in London.

 1. The British Museum

-One of the most popular tourist attractions in London, the British Museum boasts over 8 million items in its collection.
+One of the most popular tourist attractions in London, the British Museum has over 8 million items in its collection.
 Highlights include the Rosetta Stone, the Parthenon Marbles, and Egyptian mummies.
 Best of all, entry is free.

 2. The National Gallery